fracpete/python-weka-wrapper/doc/source/index.rst

 virtualenv
 ==========

-If you want to merely test out the library, you can do easily in a *virtual environment* created with `virtualenv`.
+If you want to merely test out the library, you can do that easily in a *virtual python environment* created with `virtualenv`.